AnnetDev/AnnetDev/README.md

 ### Hi there!
 I'm Anna 👋🏻

 ### 👩🏼‍💻 About Me
-I am a Frontend & Web Developer with hands-on experience.
-I completed professional training programs and continue to improve my skills daily - working with technologies such as Next.js, React, JavaScrip, TypeScript, HTML, SCSS, Tailwind CSS, PUG, accessibility best practices, and modern build tools.
-I create user-friendly, accessible websites and components, improving Lighthouse scores and ensuring WCAG compliance.
-Skilled in turning complex ideas into scalable, maintainable code.
-Strong communicator with experience in cross-functional, multicultural environments.
+I’m a Frontend & Web Developer with hands-on experience in building modern, accessible, and high-performing web applications.
+I’ve completed professional training programs and continue to refine my skills daily, working with technologies such as Next.js, React, TypeScript, JavaScript, HTML, SCSS, Tailwind CSS, and Pug.
+I focus on creating user-friendly, accessible interfaces that improve Lighthouse scores and meet WCAG standards.
+I’m skilled at transforming complex ideas into clean, scalable, and maintainable code.
+A strong communicator, I thrive in cross-functional and multicultural environments, collaborating effectively to deliver quality results.

 ### 🛠 Tech Stack